funkygao/fae/README.md

 ### TODO

-*   distribution of how many calls per session
 *   session timeout seems not working
-*   latency.call count > servant.calls, why?
 *   maybe profiler sample rate is totally controlled by client
 *   hot configuration reload
-*   session timeout, what if php worker?
-*   FunServantImpl.session(ctx).profiler.do
 *   stats, e,g. in/out bytes, outstanding sessions, sessions by src ip,
 *   realtime tracking of concurrent sessions by client host
-*   session based profiler sampling, the whole session wholy sampled or not
 *   if mongodb not existent in config file, and mg query arrives, fae dies
 *   rate limit of connection of a given user